HDFGroup/hdf5/doc/file-locking.md

     If we are ignoring disabled file locks (see below), we will silently swallow lock API call failure when locks are not implemented on the file system.

-3. When we are in the VFD's `open` callback, we check for ignoring file locks when they are disabled on the file system.

-    - The environment variable setting for this is checked at VFD initialization time for all library VFDs.
-    - We check the value in the fapl in the `open` callback.
-The default value for this property was set at configure time when the library was built.

 4. If the VFD supports locking and the file is open for writing, we mark the file consistency flags in the file's superblock to indicate this.

     **NOTE!**

     - The VFD has to have a lock callback for this to happen.
 It doesn't matter if the locking was disabled - the check is simply for the callback.
     - We mark the superblock in **ANY** write case - both SWMR and non-SWMR.